theBlue0x/docs/docs/connect/local.md

 ## **Connect via Windows** ##

-You will need the latest Java JDK installed on your computer and you will need to set your JAVA_HOME PATH.
+You will need the latest Java JDK installed on your computer.

 1. To install the JDK software, do the following: